-BD: BRIAN DAWSON is a writer and journalist who has been an editor at POV, Us Weekly, Blender and Trader Monthly, specializing in the intersection of business, finance and lifestyle coverage.
+BD: BRIAN DAWSON is a writer and journalist who has been an editor at P.O.V., Us Weekly, Blender and Trader Monthly, specializing in the intersection of business, finance and lifestyle coverage.
 He is also an editorial and custom-publishing consultant for a number of businesses and publications, both print and digital.
-He splits his time between Charlottesville, Virginia, and New York City.
-Mr. Dawson serves as the Copy Chief for Mechanics of Style.
+Mr. Dawson serves as the copy director for Mechanics of Style.

-JF: JACK FORSTER is the US Editor in Chief of Revolution Magazine, a publication devoted to fine watchmaking.
-He is a dedicated fan of analog technology, and collects mechanical watches, 35mm cameras (including two Leicas) and fountain pens.
+JF: JACK FORSTER is the U.S. editor in chief of Revolution, a magazine devoted to fine watchmaking.
+He is a dedicated fan of analog technology and collects mechanical watches, 35-millimeter cameras (including two Leicas) and fountain pens.

 MG: MICHAEL GREEN is one of America’s premier wine-and-spirits experts.
-Currently the Wine and Spirits director and lead presenter for the Food Network Atlantic City Food & Wine Festival, and the headlining wine-and-spirits personality on the national Buick Discovery Tour, Green has made appearances on the Food Network, the Today show, MSNBC and CNN, and been featured in the New York Times, Fortune Small Business, Entrepreneur and Gourmet, where he was the wine-and-spirits expert for 19 years.
+Currently the wine-and-spirits director and lead presenter for the Food Network’s Atlantic City Food & Wine Festival, and the headlining wine-and-spirits personality on the national Buick Discovery Tour, Mr. Green has made appearances on the Food Network, the Today show, MSNBC and CNN, and been featured in the New York Times, Fortune Small Business, Entrepreneur and Gourmet, where he was the wine-and-spirits expert for 19 years.

-NH: NICK HAMMOND is a UK-based writer specializing in luxury, travel, cigars and The Good Life.
-His work has appeared in Country Life, Financial Times How To Spend It, Cigar Aficionado and more.”
+NH: NICK HAMMOND is a Britain-based writer specializing in luxury, travel, cigars and other accoutrements of the good life.
+His work has appeared in Country Life, the Financial Times’s How to Spend It, Cigar Aficionado and more.

 CH: CHIP HENDERSON is the general manager of Girard-Perregaux’s flagship boutique on Madison Avenue in Manhattan.
 A Chicago native, he’s an avid collector of pens, guitars, watches and modern prints.
-A love of jazz and classical music spurred his interest in aural technology; he writes for Mechanics of Style about the latest gadgets certain to appeal to passionate audiophiles.
+A love of jazz and classical music spurred his interest in aural technology; he writes for Mechanics of Style about the latest gadgets for passionate audiophiles.

-RN: ROBERTA NAAS is a veteran journalist and author of four books.
-She is the founder of the luxury e-newspaper and blog, A Timely Perspective.
-She regularly interviews celebrities and brands and scours the world for top luxury related stories and news.
-She contributes to multiple consumer and specialty magazines and top newspapers around the globe.
+RN: ROBERTA NAAS is a veteran journalist and author of four books, as well as the founder of the luxury e-newspaper and blog A Timely Perspective.
+She regularly interviews celebrities and scours the globe for top luxury-related stories and news.
+Ms. Naas contributes to many consumer and specialty magazines and newspapers worldwide.

 RAS: REX ADAM SHEPHERD has been a fountain-pen obsessive for more than a decade.
-He formerly managed the pen department at Nat Sherman in Manhattan, where he greatly expanded its inventory and helped many prominent New Yorkers select their fine writing instrument of choice.
-Now pens are an active hobby, not a profession; however Mr. Shepherd nonetheless remains on perpetual lookout for the next fountain pen to add to his ever-expanding collection.
+He formerly managed the pen department at Nat Sherman in Manhattan, where he greatly expanded its inventory.
+Pens are now a hobby, not a profession; however, Mr. Shepherd remains on perpetual lookout for the next one to add to his collection.

-SJ: SOOSAN JOON SILANEE is a New York City based portrait painter and illustrator who will exclusively create an original drawing for each one of the “What’s Old is New” posts on Mechanics of Style.
-Her previous client list includes agencies, design groups and magazines—of course she does private commissions.
-To See more of Soosan Joon’s work visit Soosan Joon Studio.
+SJ: SOOSAN JOON SILANEE is a New York City–based portrait painter and illustrator who creates an original drawing for each “What’s Old Is New Again” posts on Mechanics of Style.
+Her previous client list includes agencies, design groups and magazines; she also does private commissions.
+To see more of her work, please visit Soosan Joon Studio.

-MAV: MARK A. VIERTHALER, an award-winning journalist and photographer with experience in newspapers, radio and online, is the founder of Cocktails365.com, one of the world’s top blogs for cocktail aficionados.
-Since its debut three years ago, Cocktails365 has expanded rapidly and now features regular contributions from tipplers in Toronto and Chicago, as well as from major names in the industry.
-Vierthaler has also designed unique signature cocktails for a number of leading liquor brands across the globe.
+MAV: MARK A. VIERTHALER, an award-winning journalist and photographer, is the founder of Cocktails365.com, one of the world’s top blogs for drinks aficionados.
+Mr. Vierthaler has also designed signature cocktails for a number of leading liquor brands across the globe.
 He’s a firm believer that when it comes to distilled spirits, you really do get what you pay for.